San Diego Motorcycle Accident Attorney Susan Handel

 Susan Handel, San Diego Motorcycle Accident Lawyer – Serving all of San Diego

-All too often due to facts surrounding motorcycle accidents, the motorcyclist is held liable for the incident even though it was not their fault.
+All too often due to facts surrounding San Diego motorcycle accidents, the motorcycle rider is held liable for the incident even though it was not their fault.
 Motorcycle accident cases challenge Susan Handel to overcome the often unfair myths and prejudices many have against motorcyclists.
-Motorcyclists have the same rights and privileges on the road as other motorists.
-Susan Handel is absolutely committed to protecting the legal rights of riders who have been injured by the negligent actions of others and will defend you aggressively against the unfair accusations of the other driver’s insurance company.
+Motorcyclists have the same rights and privileges on the road as other motorists, such as those involved in a truck or car accident.
+Susan Handel is absolutely committed to protecting the legal rights of motorcycle riders who have been injured by the negligent actions of others and will defend you aggressively against the unfair accusations of the other driver’s insurance company.

 Because of the lack of physical protection offered on a motorcycle, the injury sustained will often be more serious and complex, requiring expert medical recognition and evaluation.
 Susan Handel has access to the country’s best medical experts.
 For those in need of medical assistance, Susan Handel can provide excellent medical referrals at no up-front cost to you.

 Susan Handel Prevails for Severely Injured Marine Despite Bad Police Report!

 The Odds were against Matthew Bonus until Susan Handel took over his case.
 The Police report placed Matthew at fault.
 There were no independent witnesses.
 Matthew did not recall any Aspects of his accident.

 A police report can be a very helpful tool in assisting victims of motorcycle accidents to secure compensation for their injuries when the report is in their favor.
 If the police report is in their favor, and against the other driver, it will help establish liability for their motorcycle accident.
 What if the police report is against you?
 Fortunately, the police report is not the final word on liability for your motorcycle accident.